Pair correlations of one-dimensional model sets and monstrous covariograms of Rauzy fractals

 where we have fixed a numbering of the letters of $\cA$.
 A substitution $\varrho$ is \emph{primitive} if its substitution matrix $M^{}_{\varrho}$ is primitive.
 By iterating a primitive substitution rule, starting with a~letter from the alphabet (or, more generally, with a \emph{legal word} \cite[Def.~4.5]{TAO}), we obtain for (a~suitable power of) the substitution a (bi)-infinite fixed point --- a sequence of letters from the alphabet which is invariant under the action of (the power of) the substitution rule.

 Since the substitution matrix is a non-negative matrix, via standard \textit{Perron--Frobenius} (PF) arguments \cite[Ch.~2.4]{TAO}, it provides insight into various properties of $\varrho$.
-In particular, if a~primitive substitution is additionally a \textit{Pisot} substitution, meaning the PF eigenvalue of $M^{}_{\varrho}$ is a \emph{Pisot–Vijayaraghavan} (PV) number and the characteristic polynomial is irreducible, it produces a tiling of the real line by assigning a~closed interval to each letter whose (natural tile) length is proportional to an entry of the left PF eigenvector of $M^{}_{\varrho}\ts$.
+In particular, if a~primitive substitution is additionally a \textit{Pisot} substitution, meaning the PF eigenvalue of $M^{}_{\varrho}$ is a \emph{Pisot–Vijayaraghavan} (PV) number and the characteristic polynomial is irreducible, the substitution leads to a tiling of the real line by assigning a~closed interval to each letter whose (natural tile) length is proportional to an entry of the left PF eigenvector of $M^{}_{\varrho}\ts$.
 These intervals are called \textit{prototiles}.
-Moreover, the PF eigenvalue of $M^{}_{\varrho}$ gives the inflation factor $\lambda$ of the induced (geometric) inflation rule.
-In this setting, it is natural to work with the \emph{displacement matrix} $T^{}_{\varrho}$, which is a set-valued analogue of the substitution matrix with entries
+Then, the PF eigenvalue of $M^{}_{\varrho}$ gives the inflation factor $\lambda$ of the induced (geometric) inflation rule.
+In this setting, it is natural to work with the \emph{displacement matrix}~$T^{}_{\varrho}$, which is a set-valued analogue of the substitution matrix with entries

 and one has $(M^{}_{\varrho})^{}_{ij} = \card(T^{}_{ij})$.
 Placing a \emph{control point} on the left endpoint of each tile, we can understand the fixed point of a given substitution as a collection of point sets assigned to each letter.
 If we collect all control points of tiles of type $i$, we obtain a Delone set $\vL^{}_{i}\subset \RR$.
 The set of all control points will be denoted by $\vL$.
 It satisfies